-Decision came quickly—Sophia says she could not go back, likening the shift to being freed from a cramped, dark space—and Alan became Sophia, presenting as a woman.
-She grew out her hair and began electrolysis, undertook hormone therapy, began wearing skirts and brassieres.
-Alan Raphaeline was no more.
+The decision came quickly.
+Sophia says she could not go back, likening the shift to being freed from a cramped, dark space.
+Alan became Sophia; she grew out her hair and began electrolysis, undertook hormone therapy, began wearing skirts and brassieres.
 After a trip to London for the granting of revised identity documents, gender female, Sophia Raphaeline returned to her Kreuzberg shop and held an intimate funeral ceremony for Alan, burning the old documents and putting him to rest.

 The main impetus in founding the shop, besides creating a purpose for then-Alan’s collection, was to make a place “where people could have the relief of speaking English.
 The books,” Sophia adds, “were almost beside the point.”
 Thirteen years on, she is proud of Another Country’s role as community hub, and enjoys helping newcomers to Berlin find their bearings, dispensing tips and advice.